 Yes, many tax-exempt nonprofits are eligible for PPP loans.

 Eligible nonprofits include:

+- 1. Tax-exempt nonprofit organizations:

-- Tax-exempt nonprofit organization described in section 501(c)(3) of the Internal Revenue Code (IRC).
-This type of organization includes charitable organizations, churches and religious organizations, private foundations and others - Tax-exempt veterans organization described in section 501(c)(19) of the IRC - Tribal business concern described in section 31(b)(2)(C) of the Small Business Act.
+- a.
+As described in section 501(c)(3) of the Internal Revenue Code (IRC).

+- b.
+This type of organization includes:

+- i.
+Charitable organizations,

+- ii.
+Churches and religious organizations,

+- iii.
+Private foundations, and

+- v.
+Other organizations described in the code.

+- 2. Tax-exempt veterans organizations:

+- a.
+As described in section 501(c)(19) of the IRC

+- b.
+Defined as follows:

+- i.
+At least 75 percent of its members must be past or present members of the United States Armed Forces

+- ii.
+At least 97.5 percent of its members must be: